-Confirm all items complete including landscape Verify conditions for release of deposit.

-UNIFORM FIELD REPORT 3 LOT REVIEW AT FINAL

-Community:

-2. Lot Number: Review Date:

-3. Street Address:

-4.

-5.

-Road and ( Curbing: Note any damage due to current construction:

-Water Meter: Condition of cover and piping:

-Type of pro

-em: Condition of cover and

-Condition: Road Side remov

-Interior pro operty lines removed?
+Construction Phase Requirements Reviews at three times during construction: Site Staking Review Location on the site Erosion Control measures - Sample Board Dry-In Review Confirm construction is framed as approved - Job conditions Final Review Confirm all items complete including landscape - Verify conditions for release of deposit.
+UNIFORM FIELD REPORT 3 LOT REVIEW AT FINAL 1.
+Community: 2.
+Lot Number: Review Date: 3.
+Street Address: 4.
+Homeowner: 5.
+Builder: Road and Curbing: Note any damage due to current construction: Type of protection: Sewer System: Condition of cover and piping: Silt Fence Condition: Road Side removed?
+If no explain: Interior property lines removed?
 Condition of Stone for driveway and location of dumpster/port-a-potty, site trash: All removed?
 Sample Board: Materials on home same as board?
-If No, explain:

-General Condition of Roadway: Needs cleaning and/or other:

-Condition of curb or road:

-Building materials stored: If on neighboring property was property restored?

-Exterior Home Massing and Details as approved: If no, explain:

-Landscape Elements as approved: If no, explain:

-Mailbox

-Signatures: (Note: representative required on site at time of review)

-· · · Deter

-er:

-Builder: and Fundain VEC on NO. Date:

-is Security Deposit Authorized for rele ase: Explain TES of NO:

-y outstanding claim with the?
-If yes, explain: to community property pending

-ARC/ACC ate: Photos on file?
-YES NO

-□ Approve ed □ Not Approved

-ed With Conditions ☐ Incomplete - Add'l On Site Review Required

-oroved - Revise and Resubn nit □ Non-Compliant - Requires Resolution

-The Community CCRs may describe Featured or Participating Builder Program.
+If No, explain: General Condition of Roadway: Needs cleaning and/or other: Condition of curb or road: Building materials stored: If on neighboring property was property restored?
+Exterior Home Massing and Details as approved: If no, explain: Landscape Elements as approved: If no, explain: Mailbox Signatures: (Note: representative required on site at time of review) Homeowner: Date: Date: Is Security Deposit Authorized for release?
+Explain YES or NO: Is there any outstanding claim with the contractor's insurance company with respect to community property pending resolution?
+If yes, explain: ARC/ACC: Date: Photos on file?
+YES NO □ Approved □ Not Approved □ Approved With Conditions □ Incomplete - Add'l On Site Review Required □ Not Approved - Revise and Resubmit □ Non-Compliant - Requires Resolution The Community CCRs may describe Featured or Participating Builder Program.
 Typically, these are established for the benefit of the declarant.
 However, if recorded they may be utilized by the HOA, and administered by the ARC.

-Examples of pre-qualifications include:

-- Builder qualifications and require evidence of completed homes built under their license which meets the community standards. - Builder license limits (e.g. Limited, Intermediate, Unlimited) - Builder Insurance coverages, and the naming of the HOA as the Certificate Holder - Financials (three year audited report and letter from a CPA). - Purchase of lots in the community and the building of a spec home.
+Same and the same THE STATE OF THE S THE RESERVE TO SERVE THE RESERVE TO SERVE THE RESERVE TO SERVE THE RESERVE THE Examples of pre-qualifications include: Builder qualifications and require evidence of completed homes built under their license which meets the community standards.
+Builder qualifications and require evidence of completed homes built under their license which meets the community standards.
+Builder license limits (e.g. Limited, Intermediate, Unlimited) Builder Insurance coverages, and the naming of the HOA as the Certificate Holder Financials (three year audited report and letter from a CPA).
+Purchase of lots in the community and the building of a spec home.